 2. You may have residual underlying blood clots following a known or unknown COVID-19 infection.

-One of the biggest risks of working on a mobile basis is the risk of cross-contamination and transmission of the virus through the movement of both the therapist and their equipment from one household to the next.
-Additionally it is near impossible for mobile therapists to control the working environment in a way that is possible when working from a treatment room or salon.
-Therefore, in order to minimise these risks and make my own mobile service as safe as possible, I will be implementing the following measures…
+One of the biggest risks of working on a mobile basis is it is near impossible for mobile therapists to control the working environment in a way that is possible when working from a treatment room or salon.
+Therefore, in order to minimise these risks and make my own mobile service as safe as possible, I will be implementing the following measures:

 Good ventilation of the treatment area is one of the primary methods of reducing the risk of virus transmission.
-We know rate of transmission is much lower outside then in indoor areas.
+We know rate of transmission is much lower outside than in indoor areas.
 Therefore, the better the ventilation, the lower the risk is of virus transmission.
-Therefore, I will be asking the following of my clients:
+Therefore, I would recommend the following to my clients:

 1. Please choose a treatment area that offers the best possible ventilation.